vertigis/vertigis-web-sdk/README.md

 The page will automatically reload if you make changes to the code.
 You will see build errors and warnings in the console.

+### `npm run upgrade`

+Upgrades the library's dependencies to point to the latest versions of VertiGIS Studio Web and the VertiGIS Studio Web SDK.

 ### `npm run build`

 Builds the library for production to the `build` folder.
 It optimizes the build for the best performance.